 Permaculture is a term developed and coined by Australian co-founders Bill Mollison and David Holmgren in 1978 that stems from “permanent agriculture”.

 There are several ways to define permaculture as it has been an evolving theme.
-In very few words, I explain that permaculture is a design science rooted in the observation of natural ecosystems and applied to create landscapes that are regenerative while providing for the needs of human settlements.
+In very few words, I explain that permaculture is a design science rooted in the observation of natural ecosystems and applied to create landscapes that are regenerative and provide for the needs of human communities.

 Similarly, on his website, permaculture co-founder David Holmgren defines permaculture as “consciously designed landscapes which mimic the patterns and relationships found in nature, while yielding an abundance of food, fibre and energy for provision of local needs.
 People, their buildings and the ways in which they organise themselves are central to permaculture.
 Thus, the permaculture vision of permanent or sustainable agriculture has evolved to one of permanent or sustainable culture.” holmgren.com.au

 And as Bill Mollison explains, “The aim is to create systems that are ecologically-sound and economically viable, which provide for their own needs, do not exploit or pollute, and are therefore sustainable in the long term […]” – Introduction to Permaculture, 1991.

 In practical terms, permaculturists observe and design your property by working with nature rather than against it, so that you can grow a lush, productive and resilient space both for people and other species.